mscastillo/Miscellaneous/README.md

 Instructions to construct a table with pairs of hologous genes using [NCBI'S homologene](http://www.ncbi.nlm.nih.gov/homologene).

-The input is an *XML* file with the results of your query.
+The input file of this script is an *XML* file with the results of your query.
 Use the organism filters to query all the genes from any of the species of your interest.
-See next example, querying [human and mouse](http://www.ncbi.nlm.nih.gov/homologene/?term=(%22Mus+musculus%22%5BOrganism%5D+OR+%22Homo+sapiens%22%5BOrganism%5D)) genes (the resulting *XML* is more than 3GB).The output will be a two columns table with the [Entrez Gene](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3013746/) ID of each homologous pair.
+For example, follow next link querying [human and mouse](http://www.ncbi.nlm.nih.gov/homologene/?term=(%22Mus+musculus%22%5BOrganism%5D+OR+%22Homo+sapiens%22%5BOrganism%5D)) genes (the resulting *XML* is more than 3GB).

+The output of the script will be a two columns table with the [Entrez Gene](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3013746/) ID of each pair of homologous genes.